syncfusion-content/maui-docs/MAUI/Barcode/two-dimensional-symbology.md

 Numeric - supports from 0 to 9
 AlphaNumeric - supports 0 to 9, A to Z, space, $, %, *, +, -,., /, :
 Binary - supports Shift JIS characters.
-Auto - it calculates input mode automatically.
+Auto - it calculates input mode automatically based on `CodeVersion` and `ErrorCorrectionLevel`.

 {% tabs %}